hadlow/billyhadlow/src/pages/blog/how-to-release-to-homebrew.md

 ## Wrapping up

 And that's pretty much it.
 You can refine all of this further to suit your needs, but I wanted to keep it as simple as possible for the sake of making this guide easier to follow.

-If you have any questions, I'd be glad to answer them in the comments!